syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-customization.md

 ## Multi-level labels

-Multilevel labels can be added to a chart's axis by using the `multiLevelLabels` property.
-It contains a list of `ChartMultiLevelLabel` instances which contains the below properties as arguments,
+Multi-level labels can be added to a chart's axis by using the `multiLevelLabels` property.
+It contains a list of instances derived from the `ChartMultiLevelLabel` and `ChartMultiLevelLabel` contains the below properties as arguments,

-* `start` - This property represents the start value of an multilevel label.
+* `start` - Represents the start value of an multi-level label.
-* `end`   - This property represents the end value of an multilevel label.
+* `end`   - Represents the end value of an multi-level label.
-* `text`  - This property represents the text which needs to be rendered for a multilevel label.
+* `text`  - Represents the text which needs to be rendered for a multilevel label.
-* `level` - This property represents the hierarchical structure of a multi level label.
+* `level` - Represents the hierarchical structure of a multi level label.

 #### Multi-level labels in numeric axis

-`NumericMultiLevelLabel` is used to render multilevel labels in numeric axis.
+`NumericMultiLevelLabel` is used to render multi-level labels in numeric axis.

 {% highlight dart %}